La Plagne (Montalbert)

 Montalbert resort guide - a general overview

 Staying in Montalbert is a great value way to ski one of the largest ski areas of the world.
-However, due to its position and altitude it takes at least 4 rather slow lifts to get into the ski area proper.
-Fine for families looking for quiet slopes but a tad frustrating for the high mileage piste munching type of skier.
+The lift system has greatly improved in recent years so that when there were 4 rather slow chairs to get out of the resort and into the main ski area there are now just two highspeed lifts.
+Montalbert makes a fine resort for families looking for quiet slopes.

 1,930m - 3,250m